ThDag/NotesOnly/README.md

 ### simple CLI note-taking app
 ### Takes notes directly from your terminal

-note-taking = storing plain text
+note-taking = storing plain single-line text

+this app is mainly intended for any OS that doesn't have GUI and solves the struggle of storing text for future usage.

 This project uses Typer and to store the file a csv file is used (datas.csv)